-As you come to the end of, let's face it, a rather crummy year, you may be contemplating all the wonderful things 2022 could have in store.
-A new year provides the perfect opportunity to review the last twelve months and consider what you want to achieve next, so here are five ways to upskill your career in 2022.
+As you come to the end of another year, you may be contemplating all the wonderful things 2023 could have in store.
+A new year provides the perfect opportunity to review the last twelve months and consider what you want to achieve next, so here are five ways to upskill your career in 2023.

-Whether you’re interested in the next twelve months or are thinking about where you want to be in five years, why not take December as an opportunity to make a plan to upskill your career?
+Whether you’re interested in the next twelve months or are thinking about where you want to be in five years, why not take the opportunity to make a plan to upskill your career?

 What does upskill mean?

-Upskill, is a fancy word for learning something new that you can use in your daily job.
+Upskill, is a fancy word for learning something new that you can use in your daily job or life.
 There are many ways you can upskill, including investing in learning both hard and soft skills that will be useful in your career.
 The route you go down will be based on what you’re hoping to achieve and your overall career plan.

 Every role you take on should come with professional development opportunities.
 So, if you've found a skills gap in the department you work in and are interested in volunteering to fill that gap, you could put in a request to upskill.